infosecak/DVBE/README.md

 # ACKNOWLEDGEMENTS 👏
 - Shoutout to all the amazing researchers who have worked on browser extension security previously
-- The banner has been created using Canva

 Please feel free to contribute to the tool.
 The write up for the tool will be published once the tool is released publicly.